wearespindle/estrada/README.md

 # Epic Spindle Template for Really Awesome Django Apps (ESTRADA)

-Template to provide defaults for new Django 1.8+ projects with docker + postgres included.
+Template to provide defaults for new Django projects with docker + mariadb included.

+We also wrote a blog about Estrada: https://wearespindle.com/articles/estrada-or-epic-spindle-template-for-really-awesome-django-apps

 ## Requirements